Annie Zaleski: Books

+Her upcoming books for 2025 include Beyoncé: The Stories Behind the Songs.
+She is also working on a book about Stevie Nicks.
+Other projects include the book Why the B-52s Matter for University of Texas Press.

 Personal life

 Zaleski grew up with her parents and brother near Cleveland, Ohio.
 She attended Rocky River High School and then Harvard University from 1998 to 2002 where she wrote for the Harvard Crimson and was a DJ on the college's radio station.
 She graduated from Harvard with a bachelor's degree in English.
 She collects records and is on the board of directors for Lake Erie Ink.

-Zaleski married Matt Wardlaw, who is also a music journalist, in July 2013.
+Zaleski married Matt Wardlaw, who is also a music journalist and radio personality, in July 2013.